phquentin/lmb_tracker/README.md

 Install the required dependencies of the `requirements.yml`.
 This file can be used to directly create an environment with all required dependencies installed (e.g. using conda).

-Install the `py-motmetrics` package within the environment of the `requirements.yml`.
-Download the package and see installation instructions at https://github.com/cheind/py-motmetrics
+Install the `py-motmetrics` package within the environment of the required dependencies of the `requirements.yml`.
+Download the package and see installation instructions at https://github.com/cheind/py-motmetrics .

 ### Package installation